DeepakAkkara/COVID-19-Severity-Analysis/README.md

     <br>
     Results from best Bernoulli Naive Bayes model
 </p>
+By using Bernoulli Naive Bayes, we were able to focus on the categorical data (which was treated as Bernoulli distribution).
+Because of the nature of categorical data (especially one-hot encoded data), the resultant classifier is able to accept data that doesn't rely on the precision required from numerical data.
+Also, because of feature selection, we were able to reduce the amount of needed attributes such that less data had to be collected in order to yield a meaningful result.
+By using the `predict_proba()` method, the classifier can extract a posterior probability, which can be used to decide on the severity of certain patients.

 #### Complement Naive Bayes
 The Complement Naive Bayes method was designed to minimize the effects of class imbalance by comparing the probabilities